seancdavis/ssg-build-performance-tests/README.md

 - Only use plugins required to read and write markdown files.
 - Builds are run from scratch after clearing caches.

+## Updating Benchmarks

+The tests are run via GitHub Action workflows.
+There is a tiny workflow to ensure everything is wired up that runs automatically.
+The actual benchmark tests are longer running and are therefore triggered manually.
+I do this whenever there is a change made to the project that warrants running the tests again.

 ## Running Locally

 If you'd like to try out this project locally, first clone the project: